-- Representation of survivors of childhood sexual abuse committed by priests, members of religious orders, and other clergy members
+- Representing of survivors of childhood sexual abuse committed by priests, members of religious orders, and other clergy members

-- Cases on behalf of children who have been victims of sexual abuse
+- Litigating cases on behalf of children who have been victims of sexual abuse

-- Legal counsel to those who were sexually abused in foster homes, doctors’ offices, nursing homes hospitals and schools
+- Serving as legal counsel to those who were sexually abused in foster homes, doctors’ offices, nursing homes, hospitals, and schools

-- Claimants in Federal bankruptcy proceedings involving institutions that harbored sexual abusers
+- Representing the interests of and negotiating settlements of behalf of claimants in Federal bankruptcy proceedings involving institutions that harbored sexual abusers

 Outside of the courtroom, Brenda delivered state-wide trainings and presentations on intimate partner violence and sexual assault.
 She was asked to serve on several legislative subcommittees where she drafted legislation and testified before the Maryland Legislature in favor of laws to enhance victims’ rights and protections.
 Brenda also spearheaded the development of district court domestic violence dockets and created county-wide educational programs to combat teen dating violence.